LounesMD/MMStrokeNet/README.md

 The evaluation script uses **animaSegPerfAnalyzer** for lesion detection performance analysis (**https://anima.readthedocs.io/en/latest/segmentation.html**).

 Available models :
-*  Task111 : The baseline model trained on the ATLAS v2.0 dataset (T1-w)
+*  Task111 :The baseline model trained on the ATLAS v2.0 dataset (T1-w).
+Folder: 2.
 *  Task999 :The fine-tuned model on T1-w.
+Folder: 4.
 *  Task777 :The fine-tuned model on both T1-w and FLAIR.
+Folder: 2.

 ## Installation and Requirements